bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-16-UPenn_Business_2_Finance_1_2026_01_16.md

 After 1 year, the bond is a 9 year bond.

-Suppose market conditions have changed and yields are higher.
+Suppose market conditions have changed and YTMs are higher.
 Suppose YTM = ${ 8.6 \% . }$

 Hence the bond sells for a price

 $${ P = \frac{1000}{(1.086) ^9} = \$ 475.92 . }$$

-Between when you bought the bond and when you sold it, the yield rose.
+Between when you bought the bond and when you sold it, the YTM rose.
 What happens to holding period return HPR?

 The HPR is